a-einstein/WpfShop/docs/README.md

 * Note that the application produces a .log file in its directory.

 ##### MSIX (recommended)
-* If not already done, install the certificate by right clicking on the .cer file.
-Choose 'Local Machine' and select 'Trusted Root Certification Authorities' as store.
+* If not already done, install the certificate by right clicking on the **.cer** file.
+Choose *Local Machine* and select *Trusted Root Certification Authorities* as store.
-* Now install the application by double clicking the .msix file.
+* Now install the application by double clicking the **.msix** file.
 If selected, the application starts right away.
-* Note that the application gets installed in the Windows 'Apps' menu as *CyclOne.WPF.WAP*, and will not show up in the 'Programs and Features' list.
+* Note that the application gets installed in the Windows *Apps* menu as *CyclOne.WPF.WAP*, and will not show up in the *Programs and Features* list.
-* Both starting and uninstallation (right click) are from the 'Apps' menu.
+* Both starting and uninstallation (right click) are done in the *Apps* menu.

 ##### ClickOnce
 * Launch by **setup.exe**, allow it to continue if needed.
 Be aware of potentially hidden blockages by virus-defenders.